JoyceJian/Homework/README.md

 ### Background

-In this project, I used VBA scripting to analyze real stock market data by doing the following.
+In this project, I used VBA scripting to analyze real stock market data in 2014, 2015, 2016, with more than 700,000 data in each worksheet, by doing the following.

 * Created a script that will loop through the stock data for each run on every worksheet, (i.e., every year, just by running it once) and return the following: